ricardo-f/GMaC/README.md

 ## What Need to be done?

 - To Do :triangular_flag_on_post:
+    - Write final README.md (translate too?)
     - Automate tasks such as:
         - Terraform-docs generation
         - Terraform fmt application
+- Doing :running:
     - Test tflint in ci workflow
-- Doing :running:
-    - Add more dynamic/logic to the tf code
 - Done :white_check_mark:
     - Basic config on this repo
     - Create codeowners